Victini378/Cross-Platform_CppSockets/README.md

 There're already libraries in C++ that allow you to use sockets in a structured way, but none of these have a simple syntax similar to the C++ Standard Library.

-The initial structure starts from the davidsteinsland project, from which I fork, which, however, it changes quite a lot.\
+The initial structure starts from the davidsteinsland project, from which I fork.\
 So make good use of it and remember that's completely open source under the GPLv3 License.

 ## Creating a Server Socket